EmilienBois/Advent_Of_Code2023/README.md

 DAY 16 :
 Language used : GO
 Today i wasn't very motivated by the problem.
 However, it took me about 2 hours to resolve the first part.
 It was a bit annoying because it was mostly about switch and case.
 BUT, i thought it was very interesting because it was an infinte boucle, so I needed to implement the number of times my grid hadn't changed, in order to stop the boucle when needed.
 I don't know if it is the optimize way but it was an interesting approach.
 For the second part, I am too tired to think about it much more, but I don't see other optimization, so I'm trying to do the same program 400 times.
 It took me 6min30, but I didn't get the good answer(7952). i'll be coming back later.

+DAY 17 :
+Language used : GO
+I've been helped a lot by the class we had.
+Using Djikstra, the problem really is easier.
+I used an already made program for the priority queue, which helped me but also troubled me because I needed to rewrite some things.